 - Online Doctor of Education (EdD) in Community College Leadership (Masters to Doctorate)

-- Online Doctor of Education (EdD) with a Concentration in Higher Education Administration (Masters to Doctorate)
+- Online EdD in Higher Education Leadership & Organizational Studies (Masters to Doctorate)

 Andrews University(Berrien Springs)

 - Online Doctor of Education (EdD) in Higher Education Administration (Masters to Doctorate)

 - Online Doctor of Education (Ed.D.) in Higher Education Leadership (Masters to Doctorate)